 This monitor supports Direct Hardware Calibration and comes with a full version of BenQ's Palette Master software to achieve this.

 However a calibration sensor is not included and needs to be purchased to take advantage of this system.
-The only compatible calibrator is the i1Display Pro and i1Pro V1 and V2.
+The only compatible calibrators are the i1Display Pro and i1Pro V1 and V2.

 We recommend the i1Display Pro.i1 Display Pro